adamfranco/curvature/README.md

 The piped MessagePack streams are the recommended way to build processing chains using this release of Curvature.
 Additional pure-Python processing-chains are included as experimental examples, however the API for configuring these may change in future releases.

+For end-users, Curvature 2 now has improved KML output that distinguishes between primary/secondary/motorway/known-paved roads and roads whose surface is unknown.
+Tertiary/residential/unclassified roads without a `surface` tag will now render as thinner and less opaque.
+These might be excellent roads, but if you like to stick to asphalt, you might need to do some additional checking for these roads.